 About dementiaIn this section, learn more about dementia, including its most common type (Alzheimer's disease), other types of dementia and evidence-based recommendations on preventing and treating the disease.

 Programs and servicesThe Alzheimer Society of Durham Region can help you by providing information, resources, education, support and counselling.
-Use this page as your guide to finding the care and support you may need.

 Find support in Durham RegionWe provide lots of support for people with Alzheimer's disease and other dementias, caregivers, family members, and care providers.
 Whether the diagnosis is recent, unknown, or longstanding, we are here for you throughout the journey.